Emotional Distance in a Relationship

 Articles to Explore

-Why Your Relationship Feels Emotionally Distant
+Why Your Relationship Feels Different After a Year

 Putting These Changes in Context